nmurdou/MultimodalLearning/README.md

 We define all the necessary classes for the model in `utils.py`.
 Training and test performance estimation is done in the `main.py` module.

+The directory of images has to be in the current directory for training the model.

 We save the checkpoint from the best model in the `./model_ouputs` folder.
 This is later used for inference and for the demo.

 The `inference.py` module accepts as inputs from the command line the path to an unseen image and the title and yields the prediction.
 For this the `./model_ouputs` folder has to be in the same directory with the module.